Upcoming Election Dates & Registration Deadlines

 ID Needed for Voter Registration

-If the voter registration application is submitted by mail and it is the first time you have registered in your county or in the state of New Mexico, you must submit a copy of one of these below items:
+If the voter registration application is submitted by mail and it is the first time you have registered in your county or in the state, you must submit a copy of an acceptable form of ID.

 - a current valid photo ID